hanna-rosenberg/Tasks/README.md

 # Installation

 1. Clone the repository to your computer.
+2. Add a folder named "uploads" to the root of the project.
-2. Start a local server in the command line.
+3. Start a local server in the command line.
-3. Open the index.html file in your browser.
+4. Open the index.html file in your browser.

 # Code Review